Blomberg–Fritsch affair: Reorganisation of the army

-Hitler used the situation to transfer the duties of the Ministry of War to a new organisation, the Oberkommando der Wehrmacht (OKW), and Wilhelm Keitel who became the new head of the OKW on 4 February 1938.
-That weakened the traditional Army High Command (OKH) which was now subordinated to the OKW.
+Hitler used the situation to transfer the duties of the Ministry of War to a new organisation, the Oberkommando der Wehrmacht (OKW), and to Wilhelm Keitel, who became the new head of the OKW on 4 February 1938.
+That weakened the traditional Army High Command (OKH), which was now subordinated to the OKW.

 Hitler took further advantage of the situation by replacing several generals and ministers with men even more loyal to him, and took more effective de facto control of the Wehrmacht, which de jure he already commanded.
 Some senior officers of the Wehrmacht protested against the changes, most notably Beck, who circulated a petition signed by Colonel General Gerd von Rundstedt and others.
 After the German defeat at the Battle of Moscow in December 1941, Hitler took personal command of the Wehrmacht through the OKW, and appointed himself as commander of the OKH after Brauchitsch was relieved and transferred to the Führerreserve.
-Hitler then began participating at the OKW, where Keitel never dared to oppose him.
+Hitler then began participating in the OKW, where Keitel never dared to oppose him.

 Disproving the charges against Fritsch

 However, it soon became known that the charges against Fritsch were false.
 The information in the file was, in fact, about a Rittmeister (cavalry captain) with a similar name, Achim von Frisch.
 Himmler and Heydrich still pursued the case, conveniently discovering an individual called Hans Schmidt to serve as a witness in support of the charge.
 The Wehrmacht demanded a court of honour of officers to examine the Blomberg–Fritsch affair, as it had come to be known.
 The proceedings were presided over by Göring.
 Schmidt claimed to recognise Fritsch as an officer whom he had witnessed in a homosexual act in a public lavatory with a man, known in translation as "Bavarian Joe".
 However, Schmidt was exposed as a notorious criminal whose Berlin gang had specialised in the blackmail of homosexuals.

 Members of the German officer corps were appalled at the mistreatment of Fritsch, and at the next meeting, Himmler, Göring, and even Hitler might have come under pressure from them, as the case against Fritsch was seen as weak.
 The Anschluss, the successful annexation of Austria shortly thereafter, silenced the critics.
-Beck resigned on 18 August 1938 and Rundstedt obtained permission to retire in October 1938.
-Schmidt withdrew his accusations against Fritsch and he was formally acquitted on 18 March, but the damage to his reputation had been done.
-Although the army demanded he be restored to his former position as commander-in-chief, Hitler would only make him honorary colonel of an artillery regiment.
+Beck resigned on 18 August 1938, and Rundstedt obtained permission to retire in October 1938.
+Schmidt withdrew his accusations against Fritsch, and he was formally acquitted on 18 March, but the damage to his reputation had been done.
+Although the Army demanded he be restored to his former position as commander-in-chief, Hitler would only make him an honorary colonel of an artillery regiment.
 Just after the German invasion of Poland in September 1939, Fritsch was inspecting front line troops when he was shot by a Polish bullet (either a machine gun or a sharpshooter) in the leg and died.